 Festivals and Concerts

-I’m not into the EDM music festival scene, but some people love that shit.
-And guess what?
-They are a great way to meet people while traveling.
-Over the summer, droves of young people backpack across Europe and swarm to these shows en masse.
+Over the summer, droves of young people backpack across Europe and swarm to EDM shows en masse.

 Festivals like Oktoberfest, Running of the Bulls, or Carnival are also a great place to meet people.
 Everyone is there to have fun.

-Do the things that you love to do and you will meet like-minded people.
+Do the things you love and you will meet like-minded people.

 Planes, Trains, and Automobiles

 I met two American exchange students on a bus between Amsterdam and Brussels and we went out to Delirium Café that night.
 I met a Dutch girl on a bus between Seville and Granada.
 We went out for ice cream.
-I still talk to her occasionally.
+I still talk to her.
 She lives in New Zealand now.
 I met a Danish girl on a bus between Munich and Prague.
-We both met fun groups of people at our respective hostels, so we did our own thing and never met up again.
 I met an American soldier on a train between Rome and Geneva.
 He was on leave.
 We took turns buying bottles of wine from the café car.
 We exchanged books.
 I still have his copy of Desert Solitaire somewhere.

 How do you open the conversation?
 Come on, you know it by now…

 There is an app called BlaBlaCar that works in most of Europe.
 It is a car-sharing program.
 If someone is driving between Prague and Vienna, they can offer the extra seats in their car at a rate that’s usually cheaper than taking a bus.
-I’ve taken them probably ten times and I always have great conversations with the other passengers in the car.
+Every time I take it, I always have great conversations with the other passengers in the car.
 If they’re from the place you’re visiting they will usually give suggestions.
-And in Portugal last summer, one driver (albeit unsuccessfully) tried to help me find a hostel when I was in a jam.
+And in Portugal last summer, one driver tried to help me find a hostel when I was in a jam.

 I once spent a night in Wuppertal, Germany.
 Never heard of it?
 Me neither.
 When I tell other Germans that I went there, they always say the same thing: “Why?”
 Because I knew someone there.
 I met her while traveling in Portugal.
 I skipped Düsseldorf and chose Wuppertal instead.
 She showed me around and explained the history of every statue and building in the city.
 And she let me stay over.

 A word of caution: don’t ask someone to stay with them unless they’re a close friend.
-I usually just say, “Hey I am coming to town on xyz day, are you around then?”
+I usually just say, “Hey I am coming to town, are you around?”
 If they offer to let me stay, then I graciously accept.
 But if not, I am fine staying in a hostel.
 I know some people who are always milking their social network for free places to stay.
 It’s annoying.
 If you want a free place to stay, use CouchSurfing.
 Don’t message the friend of your dentist’s brother and ask them for a place to stay.

 And if you do stay with someone, remember Ben Franklin’s famous dictum: “Guests, like fish, begin to smell after three days.”